Science & Religion Initiative

 Science teachers will learn how theological insights can be used to inform some of the typical topics in biology and physics, while religion teachers will explore how scientific findings can help inform and enhance their appreciation of God's creation.
 All participants will discover how to pass that awareness on to the students.
 In addition, the participants of Foundations Notre Dame will view a presentation of All Creation Gives Praise in Notre Dames's Digital Visualization Theater, in which theological reflections and astrophysical explanations are blended together in a digital journey through the universe.

 Two Locations, Two Levels of Engagement

 Foundations Notre Dame offers a humanistic approach featuring lectures by scientists and theologians, as well as collaborative discussions and workshops.
-This seminar will be live streamed for accepted schools with more than three teachers who want to participate.
+This seminar will be live streamed for participating schools.

 Foundations New Orleans offers a more STEM-oriented approach with hands-on scientific experiments and lessons that integrate theological concepts and reflection.
 Participants will work in a high school laboratory hosted by neighboring St. Mary’s Dominican High School.

 Level 2: Capstone Seminar - June 14-16, 2018

 Schools that already demonstrate a high level of science and religion integration will be invited to participate in a higher level 2.5-day Capstone Science & Religion Seminar at the University of Notre Dame that focuses on advanced topics in science and theology.